Michiel-Verhulst/VGO-Minesweeper/README.md

 ## Have Fun!

-Enjoy MineSweeper from 'Michiel Verhulst' and have fun challenging yourself with this timeless puzzle game.
+Enjoy MineSweeper and have fun challenging yourself with this timeless puzzle game.
 Uncover the squares strategically, avoid the mines, and aim for the best time.
 Good luck, and may your minesweeper skills shine!